gfagerlind/jenkins-opinionated/README.md

 ## So - what are the opinions?

+### CI user is just a developer with an appetite for the mundane
+Make it so any developer with the right credentials can do anything, and then make the CI system one of the any developers.

+[Here](./reg.sh) is a [hacky example](./reg.mak) on how you can define the CI dependencies *outside* of the concept of jenkins, and then have jenkins being a secondary citizen that derives the work it needs to be done from the definitions of the primary citizen - the developer.

+Strongly avoid having tests and builds that *only* work in the CI system, for example say that you have a rig computer, and you attach it to your jenkins server - then DO NOT hook it up to be directly triggered from the corresponding CI step that wants to run the test - instead, do the round about way of creating a mechanism in the repo to trigger a test with "current checked out git revision" on the specific rig - then *any developer* can use it, and the CI system is just any developer, so it can too.

 ### Use jenkins core
 Use jenkins, its the boring vanilla!
+If you can find something more boring and more vanilla, use that instead.

 Use [jenkins plugins](jenkins_server_bootstrap/plugins.txt), but only the most tried and true and old ones.
 ### Do not use a lot of jenkins jobs